layumi/Person_reID_baseline_pytorch/tutorial/README.md

 ```
 `--query_index ` which query you want to test.
 You may select a number in the range of `0 ~ 3367`.

-In fact, it is similar to the `evaluate.py`.
+It is similar to the `evaluate.py`.
 We add the visualization part.
 ```python
 try: # Visualize Ranking Result
     # Graphical User Interface is needed